heridev/smsforall-rails-api/README.md

 - e).
 Begin with the coding and experimentation!

 ## How do you generate your encrypted credentials for the production environment?
-Let's say you already tested everything locally and you want to deploy that into staging/production, how do you securely store your final credentials?
+Let's say you already tested everything locally and want to deploy that into staging/production, how do you securely store your final credentials?

 1. You can rename the current development encrypted values, by renaming the current file:
 ```